We want freeCodeCamp.org to look and feel like the command line interfaces and code editors that professional developers use for work.

-The freeCodeCamp logo is designed for use primarily with on a dark green background.
-For instances in which the full color logo is not practical, the colors and color combinations shown here are approved alternatives.
+The freeCodeCamp logo is designed for use primarily on dark backgrounds.
+For instances in which the full color logo is not practical, the following color combinations are approved alternatives.

-freeCodeCamp uses one consistent open-source type, Lato, with various font weights to ensure readability and typographical hierarchy.Download Lato
+freeCodeCamp uses the following types with various font weights in large sizes (minimum 18px) to ensure readability and typographical hierarchy:

-To maintain the integrity of the freeCodeCamp logo, it is important that one provides adequate space around the logo.
+To maintain the integrity of the freeCodeCamp logo, it is important that you provide adequate space around the logo.

 The consistent application of color plays an extremely important role in the freeCodeCamp identity system.

 The examples below illustrate a few inappropriate applications of the logo.

 Feel free to reach out to us at firstname.lastname@example.org with any questions about this freeCodeCamp style guide.